JCMexplains/writing-for-success-2023/textbook.md

 **Tip**

-The information compiled under each roman numeral will become a paragraph in your final paper.
-In the previous example, the outline follows the standard five-paragraph essay arrangement, but longer essays will require more paragraphs and thus more roman numerals.
-If you think that a paragraph might become too long or stringy, add an additional paragraph to your outline, renumbering the main points appropriately.
+The information under each roman numeral will become a paragraph in your paper.
+The outline above is for a standard five-paragraph essay, but a longer essay will need more paragraphs and so the outline for it will need more roman numerals.

 #### Writing at Work